AlphaSue/clean_data_course_proj/CodeBook.md

 Transformations and fixes
 --------------------------
 Means were calculated for the measurment variables.
+The averages of the means and standard deviations for each activity for each individual test subject were calculated and are presented in the tidy data set `tidy_data_of_means.txt`.

 ###Details of fixes addressed
 While there weren't many mistakes that I saw.
 One fixed in the course of making the variable names of the measures better involved the variable names.
 For example, the `features_info.txt` file listed that there should be `fBodyAccJerkMag` but that doesn't occur in the original provided features listing in `features.txt`.
 Instead there is `fBodyBodyAccJerkMag`  in `features.txt`.
 Likewise, a similar phenomena occurs for several of the last variable names listed towards the end of the list of variable names in `features.txt`.
 (The list itself encompasses lines 13 to 29 of that file.)